 5.2.
 Parkside can unilaterally change the services to be provided as agreed, provided that the change does not entail any or only insignificant disadvantages for the client.
 Parkside will inform the client about this.

-Parkside can use subcontractors, in particular Parkside Portugal, a 100% subsidiary of Parkside, to provide services without the consent of the client.
+Parkside can use subcontractors, in particular companies affiliated with Parkside, to provide the service without the consent of the client.
 In this case, responsibility for the services rendered remains with Parkside.
-In particular, this also includes Parkside’s right to have individual parts of the order carried out by employees of the subcontractor or to carry them out itself.
+In particular, this also includes Parkside’s right to have individual parts of the order carried out by employees of the affiliated companies and subcontractor or to carry them out itself.

 7.1.
 Parkside endeavors to meet the agreed deadlines for fulfillment (completion) as exactly as possible.